gildaeklof/fake-news/README.md

 3. Navigate into the repository: `cd fake-news`

-4. Open up a local browser: `php -S localhost:8000`
+4. Open up a local server: `php -S localhost:8000`

 5. Visit the `localhost:8000/index.php` page in your browser.